Animated / Family

 I should note a couple of inclusions that might have been better left out.
 Luther is told that the very night he nailed up his 95 Theses, his long-time protector, Duke Frederick, had a dream about a monk writing on a church door with a quill that was so long it extended all the way to Rome “where it toppled the crown off of a lion.”
 This is presented as the reason Frederick was willing to defend his rebellious trouble-making monk: God had told him ahead of time that his monk was going to topple the pope.
 But while the movie portrays this as fact, there is reason to think this might just be a popular myth.
 Also, at the film’s conclusion, there is a passing, two or three second shot of a title page illustration from one of Luther’s books depicting Christ on the cross, with Luther and John Frederick I, Elector of Saxony kneeling below.
 I make mention of it, for any who consider this a violation of the Second Commandment.

 That said, this is a great film for children who don’t yet have the attention span for a longer Luther film – it will certainly keep most children engaged, and does give a good overview.
-Check out the trailer below, and watch it for free here at RedeemTV.com (you do need to give your email to watch free).
+You can watch it for free at RedeemTV.com (you do need to give your email to watch free) and down below.